tobytwigger/laravel-settings/docs/_docs/basic-usage.md

 As with getting values, if your setting is specific to a user, you can pass the user ID in as the third parameter.

-`\Settings\Setting::setValue('siteName', 'New site name', Auth::id())`
+`\Settings\Setting::setValue('darkMode', true, Auth::id()); // Enable dark mode for the current user`

 ### User/Global Settings

-This package supports user and global settings, along with letting you add your own types.
-User settings accept an ID parameter to limit the setting value.
-When checking a setting for a user, we check
+This package supports user and global settings out of the box, along with letting you add your own types.
+By default, user settings will use the logged in user to retrieve settings for.
+Pass in an optional ID to `getValue` or `setValue` to override this behavious.

-- If the user has set the value of the setting themselves
-- If a default value has been set
-- If a default value has been hardcoded.

-Settings can resolve the current user, so you will rarely have to consider whether a setting is global or for a user.

 To set a default setting dynamically, for example if you want to make dark mode enabled by default, you should call `setDefaultValue`.
-This will set the value for any users who have not overridden it themselves, and will take precedence over the hardcoded default value.
+This will set the value for any users who have not overridden it themselves, and will take precedence over the hardcoded default value set when registering the setting.

 `\Setting\Setting::setDefaultValue('darkMode', true)`